jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 - Connect the red wire (with resistor) to GPIO 19 (Physical Pin 35)
 - Connect the black wire to a Ground pin (Physical Pin 39)

-Note that the status LED won't work until some confguration is done later in the software setup section.
+Note that the status LED won't work until some configuration is done later in the software setup section.

 My test connections: